Each financial year, as March 31 rolls around, you may have heard one common piece of financial advice dished out by experts. Here’s how it goes -

 Benefits under Section 24:

-In case of a self-occupied house, you can claim a deduction of up to ₹2 lakh for the home loan interest component.
+In the case of a self-occupied house, you can claim a deduction of up to ₹2 lakh for the home loan interest component.
 But if you plan to rent out the property, or the house is deemed to be let out because you already occupy another house, there is no limit on the amount of deduction you can claim.

-In other words, if your total home loan interest you repay during the year comes up to ₹3 lakhs, you can deduct the whole amount to reduce your taxes (in case of a rented property).
+In other words, if your total home loan interest you repay during the year comes up to ₹3 lakhs, you can deduct the whole amount to reduce your taxes (in the case of a rented property).

 Benefits under Section 80EE: